aditya-K2/gspt/README.md

 # The amount of milliseconds after which the cover art should be redrawn if there is a event.
 redraw_interval: 500

+# Do not display the cover art image.
+hide_image: false

-# Image Drawing related options.
+# Image Drawing related parameters.
 See next section for an in-detail explanation.
 additional_padding_x : 12
 additional_padding_y : 16
 image_width_extra_x : -1.5